 Friday, September 13, 2024

-To Hasten the Green Transition, Consider Temporarily Fueling Existing Internal Combustion Engines with Sustainably-Generated Hydrogen, Transported via Reversable Oil Hydrogenation.
+To Hasten the Green Transition, Temporarily Fuel Existing Internal Combustion Engines with Sustainably-Generated Hydrogen, Transported via Reversable Oil Hydrogenation.
+1. Introduction.

 1A.
 Transport and electricity generation use Internal Combustion (IC) engines for power.
 These IC engines typically burn Fossil Fuels (FF), and emit Greenhouse Gases (GG), which trap heat in our atmosphere, worsening our climate crisis.